 Highway 96 begins at the Klamath National Forest

 A road of this length is a journey, a trek, and will take half the day when you add in stops.
 Is it a Can’t Miss?
 You bet, you have to ride a road like this through the heart of Northern California.
 Just south is the Marble Mountain Wilderness and Trinity Alps, a rider destination with ‘Alps’ in the title?
 Sign me up!
-Hwy 96 circumvents around a vast wilderness containing those ranges, and split only by the Forks of Salmon, otherwise, no other side roads, no towns, few people, a very remote place to ride.
-The very best place to survive the Apocalypse.
+Highway 96 circumvents around a vast wilderness containing those ranges, and split only by the Forks of Salmon, otherwise, no other side roads, no towns, few people, a very remote place to ride.
+The very best place to survive The Apocalypse.

 Highway 96 - Photo Gallery

 148 Miles - I-5 to Willow Creek - FULL LENGTH

 Major highway, well-maintained, excellent - PAVEMENT